elastic/beats-docker/README.md

 ### Metricbeat
 Normally, container isolation prevents Metricbeat from seeing information about the host system and/or other containers.
 See [_Running Metricbeat in a Container_][mbcontainer] for details.

-In the demo, Metricbeat is configured to monitor the host system.
+In the demo, Metricbeat is configured to monitor processes on the host system.

 [mbcontainer]: https://www.elastic.co/guide/en/beats/metricbeat/current/running-in-container.html